William Gilbert (physicist): Life and work

-Timperleys, the 15th-century home of the Gilbert family in Colchester.
+Tymperleys, the 15th-century home of the Gilbert family in Colchester.

 William Gilbert M.D. demonstrating his experiments before Queen Elizabeth I (painting by A. Auckland Hunt).

 Gilbert was born in Colchester to Jerome Gilberd, a borough recorder.
 He was educated at St John's College, Cambridge.
 After gaining his MD from Cambridge in 1569, and a short spell as bursar of St John's College, he left to practice medicine in London, and he travelled on the continent.
 In 1573, he was elected a Fellow of the Royal College of Physicians.
 In 1600, he was elected President of the college.
 He was Elizabeth I's own physician from 1601 until her death in 1603, and James VI and I renewed his appointment.

 His primary scientific work – much inspired by earlier works of Robert Norman – was De Magnete, Magneticisque Corporibus, et de Magno Magnete Tellure (On the Magnet and Magnetic Bodies, and on the Great Magnet the Earth) published in 1600.
 In this work, he describes many of his experiments with his model Earth called the terrella.
 From these experiments, he concluded that Earth was itself magnetic, and that this was the reason why compasses point north (previously, some people believed that it was the pole-star Polaris, or a large magnetic island on the north pole that attracted the compass).
 He was the first person to argue that the center of Earth was iron, and he considered an important and related property of magnets, being that they can be cut, each forming a new magnet with north and south poles.